 \subsection{Processing Sensor Measurements}

 \seclabel{class-points}

 Sensor measurements are classified based on the number of neighbouring points within the resolution radius \figref{class}.
-Measurements with more neighbours than specified by the target density are classified as \emph{core} points and those without are classified as \emph{outlier} points.
-Outlier points with core neighbours are classified as \emph{frontier} points.
+Measurements with more neighbours than the target density are classified as \emph{core} points and those without are \emph{outlier} points.
+Outlier points with core neighbours are \emph{frontier} points.
 These frontiers define a boundary between sufficiently and insufficiently observed surfaces.

-New sensor measurements are processed by adding them to the \gls{see} pointcloud and assigning a classification.
-The density-based classification approach is based on \acrlong{dbscan} \citep[\acrshort{dbscan};][]{Ester1996}\glsunset{dbscan}.
+New sensor measurements are added to the \gls{see} pointcloud and assigned a classification.
+This density-based classification is based on \acrlong{dbscan} \citep[\acrshort{dbscan};][]{Ester1996}\glsunset{dbscan}.
 Sensor measurements, $\Pall := \{\mathbf{p}_i\}_{i=1}^n$, where $\mathbf{p}_i \in \mathbb{R}^3$, are classified as core points, $\core$, frontier points, $\frontier$, or outlier points, $\free$.
-The point classifications are complete and unique so that every point is assigned to a single class; i.e.,
+The point classifications are complete and unique, so every point is assigned to a single class; i.e.,

 and The set of measurements, $N_\mathbf{p}$, in the pointcloud within an $r$-radius of a point, $\mathbf{p}$, is given by

 where $||\cdot||$ denotes the L$^2$-norm.

 A point is classified as core if it has at least $k_\mathrm{min}$ neighbours,